-(Future posts will address the specific exegetical questions that are central to the complementarian position.)
+Future essays will address the specific exegetical questions that are central to the complementarian position.

 4 Grudem’s approach contrasts with that of my friend David Koyzis, who argues in Political Visions and Illusions: A Survey and Critique of Contemporary Ideologies (Downers Grove: InterVarsity Press, 2003) that the embracing of any political ideology by Christians – conservative, liberal, nationalist, democratic, socialist – is a case of idolatry.

-9 “[M]any people in leadership are deciding that the egalitarian view is just not what the Bible teaches.”
-Evangelical Feminism and Biblical Truth, 51; “The common denominator in all of this is a persistent undermining of the authorith of Scripture in our lives,” Evangelical Feminism, 261.
+13 “[M]any people in leadership are deciding that the egalitarian view is just not what the Bible teaches.”
+Evangelical Feminism and Biblical Truth, 51; “The common denominator in all of this is a persistent undermining of the authority of Scripture in our lives,” Evangelical Feminism, 261.

-18 James Buckley and David Yeago, eds.
+22 James Buckley and Davie Yeago, eds.
 Knowing the Triune God: The Work of the Spirit in the Practices of the Church (Grand Rapids: Eerdmans, 2001).

 23 Brevard Childs, Biblical Theology of the Old and New Testaments: Theological Reflection on the Christian Bible (Minneapolis: Fortress Press, 1992).

 24 John Webster, Holy Scripture: A Dogmatic Sketch (Cambridge: Cambridge University Press, 2003).

 25N.
 T. Wright, Scripture and the Authority of God: How to Read the Bible Today (NY: HarperCollins, 2013).